felixnyamweya/wpsso-schema-json-ld/readme.txt

 = Changelog / Release Notes =

-**Version 1.10.0-dev1 (TBD)**
+**Version 1.10.0-dev1 (2016/07/27)**

 Official announcement: N/A

 * *New Features*
-	* Added "Recipe Ingredients" input fields to the Social Settings metabox when the Schema Recipe type is selected (Pro version).
+	* Added "Recipe Total Time", "Recipe Quantity", and "Recipe Ingredients" input fields to the Social Settings metabox, shown when the Schema Recipe type is selected (Pro version).
+	* Added a new "Recipe Ingredients Custom Field" option in the Schema Markup settings page.
 * *Improvements*
 	* None
 * *Bugfixes*